How precise are the best-fit values of the parameters?

 Only choose to compute significance when you really wonder if the true parameter value isn't zero (so that variable has no impact on the model).
 This will not be the case for many parameters.

-Prism can report a covariance matrix to show you how each variable is correlated with each other variable.
-It can also quantify multicollinearity -- how well each variable can be predicted from the other variables.
+Prism can report a parameter covariance matrix to show you how each parameter in the model is correlated with each other parameter.
+If the Parameter covariance matrix option is selected, Prism will generate an additional results tab with the parameter correlations, and will also generate a heatmap of these correlations.
+Prism can also quantify multicollinearity -- how well each variable can be predicted from the other variables.

 •Multiple R, coefficient of multiple correlation, is the correlation between the Y values and the predicted Y values.
 It is the square root of R2 and its value is always between 0 and 1.

 •R2 is the standard way to assess goodness-of-fit.

 •The adjusted R2 takes into account the number of parameters fit to the data, so has a lower value than R2 (unless you fit only one parameter, in which case R2 and adjusted R2 are identical).